 Holocaust Museum LA continues its mission to commemorate those who perished, honor those who survived, educate about the Holocaust and inspire a more dignified and humane world.

-Holocaust Museum LA is the first survivor-founded Holocaust museum in the United States.
-Its genesis dates to the 1960s, when a group of survivors met and discovered that each of them had a photograph, document or personal item from before the war.
+Holocaust Museum LA is the first survivor-founded and oldest Holocaust museum in the United States.
+Its genesis dates to the 1960s, when a group of survivors met and discovered that each of them had a photograph, document, or personal item from before the war.
 They decided that these artifacts needed a permanent home where they could be displayed safely and in perpetuity.
-They also wanted a place to memorialize their dead and help to educate the public so that no one would ever forget.
+They also wanted a place to memorialize their loved ones who perished and help to educate the public so that no one would ever forget.

 “It’s important for me to teach the young generation about the Holocaust.
 The world wants us to forget the biggest horror mankind ever created, the murder of six million Jews by a country that was, at the time considered the most cultured and enlightened in the world.
 I am fighting against forgetting.”